message/iata/CY.md

 - This does not apply to:
 - nationals and residents of Cyprus, between 12 and 15 years; not arriving from Botswana, Eswatini, Lesotho, Mozambique, Malawi, Namibia, South Africa or Zimbabwe;
 - passengers younger than 12 years;
-- passengers arriving from Bahrain, Indonesia, Kuwait, New Zealand (effective 30 December 2021), Saudi Arabia or United Arab Emirates (until 29 December 2021);
+- passengers arriving from Bahrain, Indonesia, Kuwait, New Zealand or Saudi Arabia;
 - passengers 16 year and older, who are nationals of Cyprus, their spouses and children, with a COVID-19 vaccination certificate stating that they received the first dose of AstraZeneca (Covishield, SK Bioscience, Vaxzevria), Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac or Sputnik V;
 - passengers 16 year and older, who are residents of Cyprus with a COVID-19 vaccination certificate stating that they received the first dose of AstraZeneca (Covishield, SK Bioscience, Vaxzevria), Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac and Sputnik V;
 - passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival .
 Vaccines accepted are AstraZeneca (Covishield, SK Bioscience, Vaxzevria), Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac and Sputnik V. The certificate must be issued in: